Outdoor speakers buying guide

 Outdoor speakers and Sonos

 Lots of people ask for Sonos outdoor speakers.
-Sonos doesn't make one.
+Sonos doesn't make a powered speaker for outdoor use.
 But that shouldn't stop you from adding an outdoor zone to your Sonos network.

 Patio and garden speakers